-This program is recommended for students interested in pursuing a career in the field of industrial or mechanical engineering or to obtain employment in advanced manufacturing, including the optical and photonics industry.
-Employment opportunity in both disciplines is very good throughout the country.
+This two-year NYSED Approved CTE Program (see page 3) is recommended for students interested in pursuing a career in the field of industrial or mechanical engineering or to obtain employment in advanced manufacturing, including the optical and photonics industry.
+Employment opportunities in both disciplines are very good throughout the country.
 Students are introduced to the field of precision machining (cutting metal very precisely) through a hands-on approach with machines and cutting tools.
 A student completing this two-year program will be able to safely set up and operate various machines such as metal cutting lathes, mills, grinders, band saws, and Computer Numerical Controlled (CNC) mills and lathes.
-Students will also learn print reading, precision measuring, CAD & CAM software and shop math.
+Students will also learn print reading, precision measuring CAD & CAM software, and shop math.
 Students will use precision measuring tools to measure and inspect projects.
 There are no prerequisites, although a good math background is helpful.